Village offers pet-finder program for residents

 “You call in one place and you have peace of mind, everything’s been done,” Burton said.

 Skidell ended up finding Croissant hiding in a Syosset backyard, luring him out from a pile of leaves with a bag of bacon strips.
-While he was lucky in mobilizing friends and family to help search and get the word out, Skidell said the Pet Alert program would have saved him hours of panic.
+While he was lucky to be able to mobilize friends and family to help search and get the word out, Skidell said the Pet Alert program would have saved him hours of panic.

 Comments